-- 15.1 Employees shall be eligible for paid holidays immediately upon hire. - 15.2 The Company shall publish a list of observed holidays on or before December 15th for the following calendar year.
-The minimum number of observed holidays in a calendar year shall be no less than fourteen (14).
+- 15.1 Employees shall be eligible for paid holidays immediately upon hire. - 15.2 The Employer shall publish a list of observed holidays on or before December 15th for the following calendar year.
 The following holidays will be guaranteed to all employees: